 Each week the girls at our therapeutic boarding school experience numerous recreational activities.
 Adventures include horseback riding, hiking, swimming, kayaking, skiing, sledding and service projects.
 Our students regularly attend local cultural events and activities.
 Our therapists attend weekly recreational activities to ensure therapy doesn’t stop at the office door.
-The youth are able learn integral skills in each part of their stay at Red Hawk Behavioral Health.
+The youth are able learn integral skills in each part of their stay at Red Hawk Academy.
 All of the recreation activities in our program are hand picked specifically to teach skills to help with independence, life skills, teamwork, and problem-solving.
 Activities are planned and executed to compliment therapeutic objectives the girls are working on in their program.

 We are perfectly situated for many types of outdoor recreational activities.
 Our students are within an quick driving distance to numerous National Parks including Zion, the Grand Canyon, Bryce Canyon, Arches, Capitol Reef, Kanaraville Falls, and Cedar Breaks National Monument.
 There are countless horse trails, lakes for kayaking, deserts to explore and mountains to hike.
 Staying active and participating in lots of recreation is necessary to balance the focused therapy that students participate in each day.

 Ropes challenge courses can be seen as the ultimate group or team challenge.
 Ropes courses are a combination of both vertical challenges and horizontal challenges, constructed from wood and ropes installed above the ground and strung between large wood telephone poles.
 The ropes used are large, thick and sturdy allowing the young women to walk across during various exercises.
 Low ropes courses are always directed by two Red Hawk staff and supervised by a licensed clinician.
 All young women use full ropes course safety equipment at all times while in session.